 Whether you take a stroll in the woods or join in a FREE Park Run on Saturdays from 9.30am, a visit to Lough Key will blow away the cobwebs this Christmas.

-From Christmas Activity Trails to Christmas Craft Workshops to Christmas Carols, check out the Free Family Events at the 4 National Museum of Ireland sites, Collins Barracks, Merrion Square and Kildare Street and Country LIfe Mayo.
+From Christmas Activity Trails to Christmas Craft Workshops to Christmas Carols, check out the Free Family Events at the 4 National Museum of Ireland sites, Collins Barracks, Merrion Square and Kildare Street in Dublin and Country Life Mayo.

 Check out our Christmas Fun Ideas, chock full of festive ideas.

-The Moving Crib will be back in Parnell Square, Dublin from November 28th 2017 to January 7th 2018.
-This year they celebrate 61 years of delighting families for free.
+The Moving Crib will be back in Parnell Square, Dublin from November 27th 2018 to January 6th 2019.
+This year they celebrate 62 years of delighting families for free.
+The crib is open daily from 11am to 6pm except for Christmas Day, St. Stephen’s Day and New Years Day.

 Farmleigh has a host of free events running on weekends throughout December including: